Rapping: Performance

 To successfully deliver a rap, a rapper must also develop vocal presence, enunciation, and breath control.
 Vocal presence is the distinctiveness of a rapper's voice on record.
 Enunciation is essential to a flowing rap; some rappers choose also to exaggerate it for comic and artistic effect.
 Breath control, taking in air without interrupting one's delivery, is an important skill for a rapper to master, and a must for any MC.
 An MC with poor breath control cannot deliver difficult verses without making unintentional pauses.

 Raps are sometimes delivered with melody.
 West Coast rapper Egyptian Lover was the first notable MC to deliver "sing-raps".
 Popular rappers such as 50 Cent and Ja Rule add a slight melody to their otherwise purely percussive raps whereas some rappers such as Cee-Lo Green are able to harmonize their raps with the beat.
+Lauryn Hill, T-Pain and Drake incorporate fully sung vocals alongside raps with both R&B and hip-hop instrumentals.
 The Midwestern group Bone Thugs-n-Harmony was one of the first groups to achieve nationwide recognition for using the fast-paced, melodic and harmonic raps that are also practiced by Do or Die, another Midwestern group.
 Another rapper that harmonized his rhymes was Nate Dogg, a rapper part of the group 213.
 Rakim experimented not only with following the beat, but also with complementing the song's melody with his own voice, making his flow sound like that of an instrument (a saxophone in particular).

 The ability to rap quickly and clearly is sometimes regarded as an important sign of skill.
 In certain hip-hop subgenres such as chopped and screwed, slow-paced rapping is often considered optimal.
 The current record for fastest rapper is held by Spanish rapper Domingo Edjang Moreno, known by his alias Chojin, who rapped 921 syllables in one minute on December 23, 2008.